Adelaide Airport

 Adelaide Airport is located about 6km from the city centre of Adelaide, so it’s a relatively easy journey to and from the airport.
 There are multiple public transport options, taxis and ride share services, as well as car hire and several parking alternatives.

 Car hire: With so much to see beyond ‘the city of churches’, car hire is an ideal transport option for anyone planning to explore more of South Australia.
-Your Flight Centre Travel Expert can arrange your Adelaide car hire for you as part of your holiday, or you can do it yourself here.
+Talk to your Travel Expert about organising car hire for your trip or book it yourself online before you leave.
 Car rental desks are located on the ground level of the terminal, next to the baggage claim area.
 There are six car rental companies with desks at Adelaide Airport.
 To return your rental car when you’re flying out of Adelaide, simply follow the signs to the relevant car rental area on the ground floor of the multi-level car park.

-Adelaide Airport parking: Parking at Hobart Airport presents you with three options.
+Adelaide Airport parking: Parking at Hobart Airport presents you with two options.

-Terminal Car Park: A sheltered walk away, just a few minutes from check-in, is the Terminal Car Park.
-This undercover, premium parking is closest to the terminal, and is perfect for business travel or picking up and dropping off family and friends.
+Terminal Car Park: A quick, sheltered walk away from check-in, the undercover Terminal Car Park is the most convenient option for business travel or if you're picking up and dropping off family or friends.
 There are motorcycle bays on all levels of the car park, and there are also four dedicated car parks for charging battery electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs).
 These are located together on Level 2, and charging cables are provided for each bay.

-Long Term Car Park: For the most economical parking, the Long Term Car Park is the way to go.
-The car park is less than a 10-minute walk from the terminal, with a free shuttle bus service operating between the car park and the terminal every 20 minutes between 4.30am and 11.20pm.
+Long Term Car Park: For the most economical parking, the outdoor Long Term Car Park is the way to go.
+The car park is less than a 10-minute walk from the terminal and provides travellers with free use of luggage trolleys.

 Note that you can book your parking online at Adelaide Airport’s website before you arrive.

-Picking up and dropping off by car: Adelaide Airport has a dedicated Pick-up and Drop-off zone located towards the entry point of the airport, on Sir Richard Williams Avenue.
+Picking up and dropping off by car: Adelaide Airport has a dedicated Pick-up and Drop-off zone conveniently located near the terminal plaza and the Terminal Car Park.
 There is strictly no parking in this area, so if you need to wait, the best option is to park in the Terminal Car Park.

 How do I transfer between terminals?